-Although it’s impossible to identify whether these individuals thought an IVA was worth it, the ability to resolve your debts while typically writing off a small portion is one of the reasons why so many people choose it.
+The ability to resolve your unsecured debts while typically writing off a portion of unaffordable debts, is one of the reasons why so many people choose an IVA.

-We want to make sure that you’re happy with an IVA – not just in the short term but well after we’ve finished working together.
+If you're considering an IVA with us, we want to make sure that you're happy with an IVA, not just in the short term but well after we’ve finished working together.
 To help you decide if an IVA is right for you, we’ve included a list of considerations below:

-After an IVA is approved, direct creditor contact should cease while interest and charges are frozen.
+After an IVA is approved, creditor calls will start to cease while interest and charges are frozen.
 For the first time in a while, you might feel like you finally have some breathing room.

 Your agreed payment plan has now come into effect and your financial future should look so much more manageable.
-It’s often during this point that our IVA customers sometimes express their heartfelt gratitude.
+It’s often during this point that our IVA customers might feel the benefits of choosing an IVA.

-For these people, an IVA is now already worth it.
+For these people, an IVA may now already be worth it.

-The primary benefit is the insolvency practitioner will now handle all communications between you and your creditors.
+The primary benefit is the Insolvency Practitioner will now handle communications between you and your creditors.
 This means no more demands for repayment from lenders.
 Furthermore, they will provide any support and information you need regarding the IVA.

 The length of an IVA differs but usually lasts between five and six years.
 At the halfway mark, the IVA should now feel like an expense you need to make each month – similar to paying council tax.